-The results of the practical part show that the Lambert $W$ transformed distributions, operating in a wide range of skewness, are a viable choice for insurance loss modelling.
-Both normal and exponential distribution-based transforms show a reasonably good fit.
-An especially illustrative proof of flexibility is visible in the Danish fire data, where the Lambert $W$ normal model is high on top both for the original and log-transformed data set.
+Our results in the practical part show that the Lambert $W$ transformed distributions operating in a wide range of skewness represent a viable choice for insurance loss modelling.
+Both the normal and exponential distribution-based transforms show a reasonably good fit.
+An~especially illustrative proof of this flexibility is visible in the Danish fire data, where the results of the Lambert $W$ normal model are well at the top for both the original and log-transformed datasets.

-Clearly, the choices of the Lambert $W$ approach are not limited to Lambert $W$ normal and exponential random variables.
-While the normal and exponential distributions seem a natural starting point for loss modelling, more distributions can offer a valuable contribution.
+Clearly, the~choices available for the Lambert $W$ approach are not limited to normal and exponential random variables.
+While the normal and exponential distributions seem to be a natural starting point for loss modelling, other distributions can offer \mbox{valuable~contributions as well.}